 Many of my plastic surgery consulting patients make note of their “hook nose” shape that they particularly dislike.
-What causes a hooked-shaped nose and how is it treated with a hook nose rhinoplasty?
+What causes a hooked shaped nose and how is it treated with a hook nose rhinoplasty?
 Why does a hook nose shape appear worse when smiling?
-Can a hook nose shape be corrected with rhinoplasty?
+Can a hooked nose shape be corrected with rhinoplasty?

 This is a nose that I often describe as being out of balance.
 The typical profile measure of a nose is that of a tip that is higher than the dorsum.
 Unfortunately, the opposite exists for a hook nose.
 The tip is made of weak and underdeveloped cartilages.
 These weak cartilages contribute to the tendency for the nose tip to droop and widen when smiling.

 How to Fix a Hook Nose

 What is the solution to the problem of a nose tip that droops when smiling?
 What can you reasonably expect your surgeon to do to correct this problem when making your ideal nose?
 I have always been a student of observation and common sense.
 Although I am aware of all the existing literature regarding this issue, I also know that I NEVER hear of this complaint after I am done performing my nose job for a hook nose.
 Why is this?

 Probably for two major reasons.
 First, I lower the dorsum so it is no longer higher than the tip.
 This improves the relationship between the tip and dorsum so the tip won’t droop when smiling.
 Second, I will actually improve the shape of the tip cartilages so it is higher than before.
 These sutures also strengthen the cartilages so it resists forces that pull it down.
 In some cases of very weak tip cartilages, I will use a cartilage graft from your septum to build into the tip itself so it is super strong.
 I have NEVER found it necessary to cut or adjust the muscles of the nose to achieve our desired result.